Alegelx24/AML_CosPlace/README.md

   `$ python train.py --dataset_folder path/to/sf-xs`

-the script automatically splits SF-xs in Groups, and saves the resulting object in the folder `cache`.
-By default training is performed with a ResNet-18 with descriptors dimensionality 512 is used, which fits in less than 4GB of VRAM.

 - To set groups number and epochs number:

   `$ python train.py --dataset_folder path/to/sf-xs --groups_num 1 --epochs_num 3`